What Are the Symptoms of Compulsive Eating?

 Additionally, you should avoid labeling certain foods as “good” or “bad” and instead take a holistic approach to your recovery.
 Focus on healing yourself as a whole and not blaming yourself as the cause of compulsive eating.
 Avoiding labeling foods can also help, as it limits the likelihood of you feeling guilt or shame from eating the foods you deem “bad.”
 This makes it less likely that you’ll overeat or eat as a form of guilt for making a “bad decision.”

-Lastly, take a pause throughout the day before you eat.
-Many people focus on what they want to eat instead of if they actually need to eat.
-Ask yourself whether you’re actually hungry or just craving a certain meal.
-Putting it aside can disrupt the cycle of compulsive eating and it can help you pay attention to your enjoyment of food knowing that you took time before consuming it.
+Lastly, pause throughout the day before you eat.
+Many people focus on what they want to eat instead of whether they need it.
+Ask yourself whether you’re actually hungry or just craving a particular meal.
+Putting it aside can disrupt the cycle of compulsive eating and help you pay attention to your enjoyment of food, knowing that you took time before consuming it.

-Get the Help You Need to Combat Compulsive Eating
+Get the Care You Need to Combat Compulsive Eating

-Compulsive eating can be a major problem that impacts your well-being and affects important relationships and commitments.
+Compulsive eating can be a significant problem impacting your well-being, meaningful relationships, and commitments.
 The first step to renewing your relationship with food is getting the right help.
 At Magnolia Creek, we offer various eating disorder treatment programs for individuals struggling with their food consumption habits.
 From common eating disorders like anorexia to unspecified eating problems, we have the resources and knowledge available to get you on the road to recovery.
-Contact us today for more information on how we can help, or give us a call at 205-235-6989.
+Contact us today for more information on how we can help — you’re not alone.

 Sources: